 BENEFITS OF MINDFULNESS

-A nonjudgmental awareness of the present moment can allow you to see more clearly, rather than through the cloud of anxiety, whether you are in imminent danger and then make decisions accordingly.
+A nonjudgmental awareness of the present moment can allow you to see more clearly, rather than through the cloud of anxiety, whether you are in imminent danger, which will allow you to then make decisions accordingly.

 By observing the rise, crest, and fall of your anxiety, you are able to watch and wait, which also gives space for anxiety to slowly dissipate on its own.